 Are there any superstitions associated with the Ace card?

-In some cultures, the Ace card is considered lucky, symbolizing success, strength, and victory.
+In some cultures, the Ace card is considered lucky, symbolising success, strength, and victory.
 However, superstitions regarding the Ace can vary widely among different regions and communities.

 Conclusion